Reyzenello/PromptEngineering/README.md

+# PromptEngineering

-# PromptEngineering Techniques that I have gathered reading papers
+Here are the main techniques that I have gathered reading papers

 Here are my notes which I have gathered meanwhile I have done courses and these are the prompts which I have used mainly: